Counseling Psychology (PhD)

 cpsy@uoregon.edu

 The program follows an ecological model of training embedded in the scientist-practitioner tradition.
 Students learn to use evidence-based preventive and remedial intervention strategies for working with individuals, children, families, and groups within their many contexts.
 This includes training in culturally sensitive assessment and intervention strategies designed to increase understanding and effect change at all levels.
-Students engage in critical reflection on the science and practice of health service psychology and social justice advocacy as core to their training.
+Students engage in critical reflection on the science and practice of health service psychology as core to their training.

 Graduates are prepared to work as researchers, practitioners, and educators in research institutions, institutions of higher education, medical settings, managed and integrated health-care organizations, community college and university counseling centers, community mental health centers, juvenile corrections agencies, human resources departments in business, and career counseling agencies.